Obligate Carnivores: The Animal-Eating Consumers of the Natural World

 Nutritional Requirements

 A diet devoid of plant matter demands specific nutritional components that obligate carnivores must obtain from animal sources.
-Fats, particularly certain omega fatty acids, support cellular health and energy storage.
+Consider this: Fats, particularly certain omega fatty acids, support cellular health and energy storage.
 Protein is abundant in meat, providing the amino acids necessary for muscle repair and immune function.
 Vitamins such as A, D, E, and K are naturally present in animal tissues, as are minerals like calcium and phosphorus.

 Ecological Role in Ecosystems